 SECTION 1.
 Approval of Solicitation

 SECTION 1.1.
-School employees have the right to privacy and shall have the freedom to perform professional duties in an environment uninterrupted by solicitations from colleagues or from outside agencies without approval of the School Leader or his/her designee.
-Solicitation within the school must have prior approval of the School Leader or his/her designee.
+School employees have the right to privacy and shall have the freedom to perform professional duties in an environment uninterrupted by solicitations from colleagues or from outside agencies without approval of the School Leader or their designee.
+Solicitation within the school must have prior approval of the School Leader or their designee.

 SECTION 1.2.
 Prior to each school year the Board shall approve an annual Fundraising Plan.

 SECTION 1.3.
-No fundraising organizations shall be permitted to solicit funds from students or employees without prior approval from the School Leader or his/her designee.
+No fundraising organizations shall be permitted to solicit funds from students or employees without prior approval from the School Leader or their designee.
 Charitable organizations’ solicitations must be approved annually.

-SECTION 1.4.
-[Door-to-door collection shall be prohibited for all students.]

-Student and Classroom Observations Model Policy[required]
+Student and Classroom Observations Policy

 The Governing Board of The Leadership School adopts the following policy effective on the date that the policy is adopted by the Board.